John Baldessari

 Frames and Ribbon

 In the piece Frames and Ribbons, Baldessari incorporates flat, geometric shapes of color to change the meaning of appropriated images.
-The imagery focuses on a work place achievement, such as an opening ceremony or the successful completion of a project.
+The imagery focuses on a workplace achievement, such as an opening ceremony or the successful completion of a project.
 Baldessari believed that such celebrations were arbitrary, so he blocked out the facial expressions of the figures, as well as much of the other detail that would particularize the events, and mocked its absurdity, its character as banal ritual.
-The circles over the characters faces may throw our attention on to the event, but what we come to realize as a result is that this event is like so many others.
+The circles over the characters’ faces may direct our attention toward the event, but what we come to realize as a result is that this event is like so many others.
 The photograph that commemorates the event is also a social ritual, and a ritual that is designed to deliver up only certain sorts of messages.
 Although the picture has these insights at its heart, it also has a strange, sad absurdity that is reminiscent of René Magritte's pictures of faceless, bowler-hatted figures.
-Ultimately, both artist's pictures emerge from reflections on public interaction in the modern world, a world in which individuality is submerged in the interests of the group.
+Ultimately, both artists’ pictures emerge from reflections on public interaction in the modern world, a world in which individuality is submerged in the interests of the group.

 Black-and-white photographs and vinyl paint. © John Baldessari